Don’t suffer any more pain or poor performance while working out, playing ball or running.

 What if the problem is your tennis serve, or golf swing?
 What if I am a boxer with a bad wrist, or a swimmer with a sore shoulder?

 The process is the same, even though the body part may be different.
 We critically analyze your movement patterns and systematically improve the motions that create dysfunction.
 Often this requires breaking down the motion into segments, repeating and improving these segments, and then reintegrating them back into a more functional pattern.

-We have had experience with elite triathletes, medal-winning swimmers, Olympic runners, bodybuilders, boxers, golfers, yoga practitioners, martial artists, soccer players- the list is fairly extensive.
+We have had experience with elite triathletes, medal-winning swimmers, Olympic runners and rowers, bodybuilders, Cross-Fitters, boxers, golfers, yoga practitioners, martial artists, soccer players- the list is fairly extensive.
 Each person brings to us their activity, and the way that they do it.
 So there is never the same case twice.

 If you are getting back into a sport after an injury but are unsure how to begin, let us give you some guidance.
 Old ACL tears, rotator cuff injuries, and Achilles ruptures have a way of keeping you from your activity of choice.
 In these cases, the desire to participate in your athletics may be overcome by serious apprehension about re-injury.

 The design of your therapy program will take into consideration the exact demands of your sport and prepare you for them.
 CNMR’s sports physical therapists will progressively increase the pertinence of each activity until we understand how your body will respond in a real-world situation.
 When needed, we will employ bracing, taping, or orthotic interventions so as to optimally improve the mechanics of your body.